Infografik: Opening-Termine Bierkönig 16.–19. Apr., Megapark 23.–26. Apr. auf Mallorca 2026.

 Key question: Is it enough to stagger the openings in time to sensibly deal with the consequences of the season opening at Playa de Palma?

 The fact is: The two party addresses many associate with Ballermann will no longer start on the same weekend in 2026.
-Bierkönig plans its official opening from April 16 to 19, Megapark follows a week later, from April 23 to 26.
+Bierkönig plans its official opening from April 16 to 19, Megapark follows a week later, from April 23 to 26, as reported in our Ballermann opening 2026 coverage.
 After the confusion last year – when both opened big and visitors had to choose between two programs, while admission stops and crowding caused frustration despite good spirits – the decision feels like a pragmatic response by the operators.

 This is relief, not a solution: The staggering relieves pressure at the doors of both venues and allows ambitious revellers to party across two consecutive weekends.
 But it does not answer questions that flare up every day in high season: traffic, bulky waste after long nights, noise protection, deployment times for police and emergency services, and above all the quality of life for residents in Schinkenstraße and the surrounding area.